 You need to look sharp and tidy.
 Dress accordingly to what your next casting will be about.

-Headshots for creatives (writers, artists, etc.)
+Headshots for creatives (writers, artists)

 You don’t need to stick to the strict rules of mid-range colors.
-Just make sure you don’t wear anything that clashes with your skin, take the focus away from you in the picture, or will date the photo too much.
+Just make sure you wear nothing that clashes with your skin, take the focus away from you in the picture, or will date the photo too much.
 You could also probably sneak in some timeless prints that won’t lock your shot down to a specific time period.

 You can even have a little more fun with your accessories.
 Just like with colors, don’t go too far and take the focus off of your face.
 But you don’t need to stick with such simple earrings and necklaces.

 Those who fall into this group will need the most formal and serious-looking versions of headshots.
 As much as we want people in these professions to be humans, these are serious jobs, and we want to know that the person we have hired in this role is a very serious person.